fcarrasco0/rails_api_example/README.md

   ## Introduction
   This projects aims to be an api example developed to learn about Rails setup and development.
-  It is a book's collection RESTfull api with some other routes for filtering specific groups of books and another for sort the search by a book's attribute.
+  It is a book's collection RESTfull api.
   More details up ahead.

   ## Dependencies